2020 Creative Fellowship: Call for Proposals

 About the Creative Fellowship

-Providence Public Library offers an annual Creative Fellowship for an artist to create new work with a topical tie-in to the Library’s Exhibition & Program series.
+Providence Public Library offers an annual Creative Fellowship for an artist to create new work with a topical tie-in to the library’s exhibition and program series.
 Creative Fellows perform in-depth research in our historical collections, using images and text as source material and/or inspiration.
-Each year’s fellowship focuses on artists working in a specified discipline, rotating between visual art, performance, writing, and music/sound on a four-year cycle.
+Each year’s fellowship focuses on a specified discipline, rotating between visual art, performance, writing, and music/sound on a four-year cycle.

-In addition to new work, a successful Creative Fellowship results in innovative, engaging programming and measurable instances of engagement and learning both on the part of the fellow and on the part of other community members.
+In addition to new work, a successful Creative Fellowship results in innovative, engaging programming and measurable instances of engagement and learning on the part of both the Fellow and other community members.
 Our hope is that a stipend alongside supported, immersive research allows the Fellow to explore new directions, topics, or methods in their own work and creative process.

-The 2019 Creative Fellow may choose to focus their research on a specific geographic location/ building, or to explore the themes of cityscapes, vacancy, and architecture more broadly.
+The 2020 Creative Fellow may choose to focus their research on a specific topic or historical news format, or to explore the themes of journalism, news, truth, and timeliness more broadly.

-- A short presentation or reading of new works-in-progress at the exhibition kick-off party on April 1, 2019.
+- A short performance of new or existing work at the exhibition kick-off party, tentatively planned for April 1, 2020.

-- A public event for library users, including an artist’s talk/ reading and a workshop or other interactive portion.
+- A public event for library users, including a performance or presentation of the Fellow’s new work.

 - Ongoing documentation of the fellow’s research and creative process for PPL’s social media.